If you’re still switching your lights on with a wall switch, then you’re doing it wrong!

 Let’s see how different colors shine through with WiZ smart bulbs:

-The WiZ mobile app comes with a handy feature to sync your lights to a schedule.
-Do you want a specific light to turn on at 5 PM, Mon-Friday?
-Set it up through the app!
+The WiZ mobile comes with a handy feature to sync your lights to a schedule.
+Do you want a specific to turn on at 5 PM, Mon-Friday?
+Set it up through the !
+You can now also set up a circadian rhythm that transitions from a daylight white to a warm throughout the day to improve your mood and sleep.

 You would imagine that if LIFX or Philips charges you nearly double the price for each bulb, they’d include more features?
 Not really.
 Just as with those two major companies, you can integrate your WiZ lights with Google Home (Googele Assistant), Amazon Echo, and IFTTT: